How to Take Your Pulse

 Step 2.
 Take your pulse

 Count the beats you feel in your wrist as you watch the second hand on a clock.
 You may be told to count the beats for 6 seconds, then multiply that number by 10.
 Or you may be told to count for a full minute.
+Both methods should give you the same result.

 The number you get is your pulse measurement.
 It is measured in beats per minute (bpm).
 A normal pulse is between 60 and 100 beats per minute.
 The beats should be regular (evenly spaced).